-Failt Erriu, Welcome to the Masonic Province of the Isle of Man’s Website.
+Failt Erriu: Welcome to the website for the Masonic Province of the Isle of Man.

-You’re welcome to contact us anytime if you have any queries at all.
+You’re also welcome to contact us anytime if you have any queries.

 Interested in Visiting?

 For visiting Freemasons wishing to attend one or more of the meetings of our Craft Lodges or of the many other Masonic orders active on the Isle of Man, the appropriate contacts are listed on each of those Individual Lodges’ Web Pages.

 If you are unsure of which Lodge you might wish to visit, please email the Provincial Grand Secretary.

 You are assured of a warm Manx welcome in the best traditions of true fellowship.

 Interested in Hiring Freemasons Hall?

 Please contact Hall Manager David Upton-Jones on 0044 1624 675365 (Office) or 0044 7624 302521 (Mobile) or email: email@example.com or visit the Woodbourne House Website Reservations Page to make a reservation.
 David can also give you information about upcoming events.